gkobilansky/santas-specialties/site/content/menu/penne-filletto.md

 ---
-title: Spaghetti i Filletto di Pomodoro
+title: Spaghetti  Filletto di Pomodoro
 description: this is a description
 price: '45'
 type: pasta